-Model 3D is designed for downward venting exhaust systems and floor standing dryers.
+Model 3D is designed for 2x4 walls with downward venting exhaust systems and floor standing dryers.

 - All standard American clothes dryers have an exhaust port in the center of the

 rear panel at the very bottom.
 Therefore, it is best to install Dryerbox® as low as